hyperledger/aries-rfcs/features/0641-linking-binary-objects-to-credentials/README.md

 When a holder receives a credential with externally hosted attachments, the holder SHOULD rehost the attachments herself as to prevent the phone home issue.

 When DIDcomm V2 is implemented the attachment decorator will not contain the `sha256` tag anymore and it will be replaced by `hash` to allow for any algorithm.
-[DIDcomm messaging pull request 161](https://github.com/decentralized-identity/didcomm-messaging/pull/161)
+[DIDcomm messaging Attachments](https://identity.foundation/didcomm-messaging/spec/#reference-2)

 ## Drawbacks